-In this paper, an autonomous approach for inspecting WTB using NDT equipment is investigated.
-A low-cost, reliable compact autonomous mobile robot is developed to climb the WT tower using permanent magnets as the adhesion force which can subsequently scan the blade surface to perform inspections using various sensors to identify and classify damages.
+In this paper, an approach to autonomously inspect WTB using Non-Destructive Testing (NDT) equipment is investigated.
+A low-cost, reliable and compact mobile robot is developed to climb the WT tower using permanent magnets as the adhesion force.
+The robot can subsequently scan the blade surface to perform inspections using various sensors to identify and classify damages.
 This robot system can access all the critical areas of the blade structure in a stable and secure way.
 The implemented robot is stable enough to allow the various test sensors to scan the blade structure in the shortest possible time.

 CAD modelling